Pumpkin Espresso Bundt Cake With A Chocolate Espresso Rum Glaze

 - 1 tsp of espresso powder of instant coffee powder

-Preheat oven to 350 ° F and heavily grease your pan or pans (every nook and cranny) and lightly dust with a bit of flour and set aside
+- Preheat oven to 350°F and heavily grease your bundt pan (every nook and cranny) and lightly dust with a bit of flour and set aside

-Remove approx 1 cup of cake batter and whisk it together with the sugar and espresso filling until chocolatey and smooth
+- Scoop out approx 1 ½ cups of cake batter into a separate bowl and whisk it together with the sugar and espresso filling until chocolatey and smooth

-Place pan on a baking sheet and bake for 50 - 60 minutes or until done and toothpick inserted comes out clean.
-Allow cake to cool in pan for 15 minutes before inverting onto a cooling rack to cool the rest of the way (my mini bundts took approx 15 minutes less time to bake).
+- Place pan on a baking sheet and bake for 50 - 60 minutes or until done and toothpick inserted comes out clean.
+Allow cake to cool in pan for 10 minutes before inverting onto a cooling rack them removing the pan and cool completely.

 - In a small sauce pan over low heat melt the chocolate chips and whisk together with the cream, coffee and vanilla extract.